codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 ### Monitor rollouts by deployment
 A rollout is initiated when there is an Argo CD sync due to a change in the desired state.
-Visualize ongoing and completed rollouts by deployments in **Services**.
+Visualize ongoing and completed rollouts by deployments in **Updated Services**.

+Clicking the image name displays the image in the **Images** dashboard.

 > To view and manage a rollout, you must have an Argo `rollout` resource defined for your application, and [install Argo Rollouts in the cluster]({{site.baseurl}}/docs/deployments/gitops/install-argo-rollouts).